Turmo-A-Terrassa/3DEnvironments/README.md

  - Lead designers adapted their deadlines without asking the producers or warning beforehand; the calendar had to be rearranged.
 In addition, they weren’t available for most of the time
  - The Leads did not have a base on how to design the track and how to convey their ideas
  - A list of props was not provided
+ - The document was not specific enough, without any key buildings or generic assets.
+For example, localization of the props should have been added

 ### What could be improved in the Art phase